+Participants with a positive pregnancy test will require confirmation of pregnancy at a subsequent visit at least four weeks later.
 All pregnancies that occur during the course of the study must be reported to the CMC within seven days of site awareness (either upon confirmation by urine or blood pregnancy testing during a study visit or as reported by the participant between study visits).
 Site staff will refer to their SOP for detailed management.

-All pregnant participants will be followed by the study every 12 weeks.
+All pregnant participants with a confirmed positive pregnancy test (four weeks after the initial pregnancy test) will be unblinded and followed by the study every 12 weeks.
 Regardless of the randomization assignment or point in the study, all pregnant participants will be placed on open-label TDF/FTC for the duration of the pregnancy.
-No participant with a recognized pregnancy will be administered CAB, CAB LA, or CAB LA placebo.
-The site IoR or designee will refer pregnant participants to all applicable pregnancy-related services; however, sites will not be responsible for paying for pregnancy-related care.
+No participant with a positive pregnancy test will be administered CAB, CAB LA, or CAB LA placebo.
+The site IoR or designee will refer pregnant participants to all applicable pregnancy-related services and will be provided a letter to obstetric services detailing participation in the trial; however, sites will not be responsible for paying for pregnancy-related care.
 The site IoR or designee will counsel any participants who become pregnant regarding possible risks to the fetus according to site-specific SOPs.

 Once pregnancy outcome is reached, if the participant is not breastfeeding, she may resume study product and visits according to the SOE.
 Should a participant who delivers a child during the study elect to breastfeed, she will stay on open-label TDF/FTC and will be followed per the SOE.
 Once a participant has finished breastfeeding, she may resume study product and visits according to the SOE.
-Participants who are pregnant at their last study visit will continue to be followed until the pregnancy outcome is ascertained or it is determined that the pregnancy outcomes will be reported on relevant CRFs.
+To most closely reflect eventual real-world practice, unblinded participants will have the option to return to open-label study product in their original randomization arm (either CAB LA or oral TDF/FTC).
+Participants who are pregnant at their last study visit will continue to be followed until the pregnancy outcome is ascertained or it is determined that the pregnancy outcome cannot be ascertained through all reasonable means.
+All pregnancy outcomes will be reported on relevant CRFs.
 Outcomes meeting criteria for expedited AE (EAE) reporting also will be reported.
+Infants will be followed up for one year post-natally to ascertain final pregnancy outcomes in respect to congenital anomalies.